 - Members of our Executive Office and Management Committee – as well as directors and associate directors from across the business – are undertaking an ‘Understanding and Modelling Inclusive Leadership’ workshop.
 Through this, leaders learn of the importance of inclusion, as well as their role as ‘culture carriers’ in creating inclusive environments.
 This is part of our strategy to ensure ALL leaders and middle managers are aware of DEI issues (including gender, ethnicity and sexual orientation), equipped with the necessary skills to achieve lasting behavioural change, and able to model inclusive leadership in their daily interactions.

 - It is important that we support colleagues with disabilities by removing any barriers to their career development.
 We have launched a Disability Awareness Campaign, which includes a ‘lunch and learn’ from our disability partner, Business Disability Forum.
 We also have a Disability Awareness Working Group.

 - We have launched an educational DEI communication portal, which will equip staff with a better understanding of DEI’s importance.

-- At the end of 2020, Saker Nusseibeh, CEO of the International business of Federated Hermes, detailed additional commitments for the firm around ethnic diversity.
+- At the end of 2020, Saker Nusseibeh, CEO of Federated Hermes Limited, detailed additional commitments for the firm around ethnic diversity.
 To read his statement please click here.